 Disability Support Pension when you reach age pension age

-Just before you reach age pension age, we’ll ask you to complete a Transfer to Age Pension (SA383) form.
+Just before you reach age pension age, we’ll invite you to transfer to Age Pension.

-- if you want to transfer to Age Pension or continue to get Disability Support Pension, and
+- want to transfer to Age Pension, or want to stay on Disability Support Pension, and

 - your concession card